KediDili/VanillaPlusProfessions/features.md

 For Mod Authors: If you add custom monsters that aren't named like above in the game code, contact me for compatibility with your mod.
 Otherwise you don't need to do anything.
 #### Berserker (Lv15)
+Damage dealt increases at low health.
+When your health is below 1/4 of your max health, your damage is doubled.

+For Mod Authors: There's nothing you should do to add compatibility with this profession.
 #### Survivalist (Lv15)
+Length of positive buffs increased.
+The length of the positive buffs are doubled.

+For Mod Authors: If you're adding a custom debuff, make sure you set its IsDebuff field to false.
 #### Healer (Lv15)
+Length of negative buffs decreased.
+The length of the negative buffs are halved.

+For Mod Authors: If you're adding a custom debuff, make sure you set its IsDebuff field to true.
 #### Technician (Lv15)
+Grants invulnerability during special weapon cooldown.
+You will temporarily be invulnerable to any enemy attack while any of your weapons are on cooldown.

+For Mod Authors: There's nothing you should do to add compatibility with this profession.
 #### Speedster (Lv15)
+Increased speed of weapon attacks and cooldowns.
+Your weapon attacks will be double as fast, but cooldowns will also take twice as much.

+For Mod Authors: There's nothing you should do to add compatibility with this profession.
 #### Assassin (Lv15)
 Guaranteed critical hits against monsters with high defense.
 You will be dealing guaranteed crits against Metal Heads, Hot Heads, Dwarvish Sentries, Stickbugs and Rock Crabs.